Patterns

 When the user updates this information, there are two potential pathways.

-If we automatically save changes to VA.gov profile
+If we automatically save changes to the user’s profile

-In most cases, changes should save to both the form or tool and to VA.gov profile.
-An informational alert informs users where we’ll save their changes.
+In most cases, when users update information that can be edited in their profile, the changes should be saved to both the form or tool and the profile.
+An Alert - informational will indicate where we’ll save the changes.

-For developer documentation on saving contact information changes to VA.gov profile, see How to create the contact info Array Data.
+For developer documentation on saving information changes to the profile, consult How to create the contact info Array Data.

-If we let the user choose whether to save changes to VA.gov profile
+If we let the user choose whether to save changes to their mailing address

-In certain cases, users may need more control over where the changes will save.
-Instead of displaying an informational alert at the top of the page, display a question with radio button response options asking the user where they want to save their changes.
-Learn more about these cases in the “communicate where changes will save” section below.
+For mailing addresses only, users may need more control over where we save the changes.
+Instead of displaying an informational alert at the top of the page, display a question at the bottom of the page asking the user where they want to save their changes.
+Learn more about these cases in the communicate where changes will save section on this page.

-In certain cases, let users choose where to save their information.
-Consider using this variation for information that may change frequently.
+Consider using this variation for mailing addresses that may change frequently.
 For example, when reordering medical supplies, users may want to provide a temporary mailing address.
-But they may not want this temporary mailing address to save to their VA.gov profile.
-In these cases, on the edit page, don’t display the informational alert informing them where their changes will save.
-Instead, display a required radio button below the editable fields asking them if they also want to update this information in their VA.gov profile.
+But they may not want this temporary mailing address to save to their profile.

-Communicate when updates to prefilled information are successful
+Communicate when and where we’ll save updates to prefilled information

-- Inform users where the changes were saved.
-Display a success alert informing users “We’ve made these changes to this form and your VA.gov profile” or “We’ve made these changes to only this form.”
-Place this alert at the top of the page, below the stepper and the auto-save text.
-Use a standard alert if the user made the changes on a form step page.
-Use a slim alert if the user made the changes on the final review page.
+Inform users where we saved the changes.
+Display an Alert - success informing the user “We’ve saved these changes to this form and your profile.” or “We’ve saved these changes to this form only.”
+Place this alert at the top of the page, below the stepper.
+Use an Alert if the user made the changes on a form step page.
+Use an Alert - success - slim if the user made the changes on the final review page.

 Components used in this pattern